 AAAABBBBCCCCDDDDEEEEAABBAABBBBCCCCDDDDEEEEAABB%

-This is what happens here, more data is written to the buffer than right_bracket - c.
+This is what happens here, more data is written to the buffer than right_bracket - c

-After the second copy, c will always be the previous p_pcre pointer because the right_bracket will be where we added the ] in the previous iteration.
-The pattern repeats as many [ as specified, consuming one by iteration.
+as specified, consuming one by iteration.
 This allows us to write a huge and controlled amount of data to the stack.

 Note that the copy will fully depend on the memory state.
 We may face cases where other characters are copied that may interfere with the script, breaking the loop or returning a fault somewhere else (for example, another crash was detected in free due to overriding the pointer address with garbage)

-After a lot of iterations, we will process the final / if no other special char is found due to the memory state.
-That will trigger STRING_CAT, performing the bound checking, noticing that we overflowed and returning directly.
+, performing the bound checking, noticing that we overflowed and returning directly.
 This allows us to fully control the stack, even overriding other function stacks.

 We can also stop execution anytime by triggering a copy with the macro that will detect the overflow and call return directly.